danielclas/nestjs-auth-poc/README.md

 ## Description

-Nest JS authorization example project
+Nest JS example project with local and JWT authentication strategies using Passport and role-based authorization

 ## Installation